 Examine and analyze selected topics in constitutional law and legal philosophy.
 Topics may include the constitution and foreign affairs, women and the law, law and literature, and law and film.
 May be repeated for up to 6 credits.
 D

-POLS 4451 Org Theory Bureaucratic Struc: 3 semester hours.
+POLS 4451 Public Organizational Theory: 3 semester hours.

 Introduction to the study of complex organizations and organizational behavior in the administration of public policy.
-Emphasis on public institutions.
+Emphasis on public and non-profit organizations.
 POLS 4405 recommended.
 D

-POLS 4452 Fin Admin and Budgeting: 3 semester hours.
+POLS 4452 Budgeting and Finance: 3 semester hours.

 POLS 4453 Public Policy Analysis: 3 semester hours.